 Course design and instructional design are closely related fields that involve using research-informed theory and practice to foster meaningful learning experiences.

-University of Calgary Course Outline Template - Basic
+University of Calgary Course Outline Template - Fall 2020

-The template is an optional tool designed to help instructors provide students with consistent presentation of course information.
-Basic instructions regarding the content and suggested order of each course outline category are provided, in addition to several boilerplate examples that may be used.
-The development of the templates was informed by consideration of best practices in instructional design, the content of several existing U of C course outlines, course outline templates used at other institutions.
+This template is an optional tool designed to help instructors provide students with consistent presentation of course information.
+It responds to emerging needs specific to online, remote and blended courses.
+The development of the template was informed by consideration of best practices in instructional design, the content of several existing U of C course outlines and course outline templates used at other institutions.

 Course Outline Checklist

 As per the Academic Calendar, unit heads are required to approve course outlines and confirm that the required elements are included.
 This checklist will support both instructors and administrators in their planning and approval processes.

 Course Design Resources

 The Learning and Instructional Design team has created comprehensive resources on course design and subjects that fall within course design such as student assessment and course outlines.

 This is the manual from the Taylor Institute’s course design program.
 It is intended to compliment the program but can be used on its own.
 If you wish to make use of this manual or content within please provide attribution to the Educational Development Unit of the Taylor Institute for Teaching and Learning, University of Calgary.